FREQUENTLY ASKED QUESTIONS

 Q: Did your background as a health professional lead you to the Paleo diet?

-You can read my story over here, but in a nutshell, my husband started eating Paleo about six months before I did, and after seeing the health benefits he got from it, I hopped on the bandwagon, too.
+You can read my story over here, but in a nutshell, my husband started eating Paleo before I did, and after seeing the health benefits he got from it, I hopped on the bandwagon, too.
 Frankly, I know just enough about the science to be dangerous, but I’m much more interested in the flavors and varieties of food that are available to us Paleo guys and gals.

 Q: Is that why you don’t post more about nutritional science?